-It used to be the case that teaching English in Vietnam was something of a backpacker’s choice.
+It used to be the case that teaching English in Vietnam was something of a backpacker's choice.
+However, with the evolving landscape of English education, teaching English abroad, including in Vietnam, now offers an incredible opportunity to explore different cultures and make a positive impact through education.
 In the old, Wild West days of teaching English abroad, Vietnam was a mysterious, exotic locale where anyone with fluency in English could turn up, easily find a teaching job, and leave not long after.

 What kind of living can the modern TEFL teacher make in Vietnam?
 That’s the question.
 We’ll explore the country’s living costs, the kind of job opportunities that exist for TEFL teachers in Vietnam, and how likely you are to save money while working there as an English teacher.